alerta/alerta-docs/deployment.rst

 Authorisation & Customer Views
 ------------------------------

-To restrict access to certain features use :ref:`roles <user roles>` and :ref:`customer views <customer views>`.
+To restrict access to certain features use roles and :ref:`customer views <customer views>`.

 .. _scalability: